 School Contact Details: 1

 Introduction: 1

 The difference between a concern and a complaint 1

 Who can make a complaint?
 2

 How to raise a concern or make a complaint 2

 Withdrawal of a complaint 3

 Complaints outside the scope 5

-Complaint campaigns 7
+Complaint campaigns 6

 Duplicate complaints 7

 The Complaints Procedure 8

 Informal 8

 Stage 1 - Review by Headteacher 8

 Stage 2 - Investigation by Governing Board 9

 1. The complainant is not satisfied with the outcome at stage 1 9

-2. The complaint is about the headteacher, or a member of the governing board the Chair or Vice-Chair). ,
+2. The complaint is about the headteacher, or a member of the governing be the Chair or Vice-Chair). ' •

 3. The complaint is about: 9

 o the Chair and Vice Chair or 9

 o the majority of the governing board or 9

 o the entire governing board 9

 Stage 3 - Governing Board Review Panel 10

 Stage 3: Timeline 10

 Stage 3: Panel Membership 11

-Stage 3: Hearing Process 11

-Further Recourse 12

-Unreasonably persistent complaints 13

-Stopping responding 13

-Duplicate complaints 14